-CCR exposures are managed actively by capping the limit of counterparty and monitoring the credit rating of the counterparty on a monthly basis.
+CCR exposures are managed actively by capping counterparty limits and monitoring the counterparty credit ratings monthly.

-For the purpose of calculating the capital requirement, BIBD apply the standardized approach whereby the calculation of the CCR exposure is in two components: (1) Potential Future Exposure ("PFE") and (2)the Replacement Cost ("RC").
+For the purpose of calculating the capital requirement, BIBD applies the standardized approach whereby the calculation of the CCR exposure is in two components: (1) Potential Future Exposure ("PFE") and (2) the Replacement Cost ("RC").

-The Group calculate the PFE by multiplying the total notional principal amount of the foreign exchange contracts by the add on factor, which is split by residual maturity as follows: -
+The Group calculates the PFE by multiplying the total notional principal amount of the foreign exchange contracts by the add on factor, which is split by residual maturity as follows: -